bazelbuild/bazel-website/recommended-rules.md

 ## Nomination

-If a rule meets the requirements below, a rule maintainer can nominate it to be part of the _recommended rules_ by filing a
+If a ruleset meets the requirements below, a rule maintainer can nominate it to be part of the _recommended rules_ by filing a [GitHub issue](https://github.com/bazelbuild/bazel/).
-[GitHub issue](https://github.com/bazelbuild/bazel/).

 After a review by the [Bazel core team](https://bazel.build/governance.html), it